 If you make it to the state of Ceará located in the north east of Brazil, you may be offered the states’ traditional dish, Buchada.
-The internal organs of a goat are chopped and mixed with seasonings, and the blood of the animal, before being stuffed into the goat stomach and cooked.
+The internal organs of a goat are chopped and mixed with seasonings, and the blood of the animal, before being stuffed IGNORE INTO the goat stomach and cooked.
 While this may not sound appetizing to you, but the locals love it.

 Coconut grubs, larvae that live in dead palm trees, are mainly eaten in the Amazon jungle of Ecuador.
 To help keep them flavorful, the stomachs are removed so you don’t taste the wood they dine on.
 From there, they’re marinated in wild orange juice and grilled.
 They’re actually delightful and crunchy, as long as you can forget you’re eating a fat, just-hatched insect from the rainforest.
 If you want a unique Amazon experience, and like the taste of citrus and peanuts, try this delicacy.